mohammad10787/Kaggle-ML-Titanic/README.md

-Titanic: Machine Learning from Disaster - Hyperparameter Tuning and Cross-Validation
+Titanic: Machine Learning from Disaster (Kaggle) - Hyperparameter Tuning and Cross-Validation

 This repository contains a Python script to perform hyperparameter tuning and cross-validation on multiple machine learning models for the Titanic: Machine Learning from Disaster competition on Kaggle.
 This project aims to find the best model and hyperparameters for predicting passenger survival, and prepares the results for submission to Kaggle.